cvut/javascript/README.md

 ## `console` statements

 Preferably bake `console` statements into a service that can easily be disabled in production.
-Alternatively, don't ship any `console.log` printing statements to production distributions.
+Alternatively, don’t ship any `console.log` printing statements to production distributions.

 ## Comments

-Comments **aren't meant to explain what** the code does.
+Comments **aren’t meant to explain what** the code does.
 Good **code is supposed to be self-explanatory**.
-If you're thinking of writing a comment to explain what a piece of code does, chances are you need to change the code itself.
+If you’re thinking of writing a comment to explain what a piece of code does, chances are you need to change the code itself.
 The exception to that rule is explaining what a regular expression does.
 Good comments are supposed to **explain why** code does something that may not seem to have a clear-cut purpose.

 ##### Bad